 These two examples (and many more in Heb 11!) show that pistis (πίστις) for the author of Hebrews is about understanding the big picture.
 Firm “faith” enabled Israel’s forefathers to follow after after promises whose fulfillment were on a distant horizon.

-Faith enacted: applying the message of “faith” in Heb 11
+Applying the message of ‘faith’ in Hebrews 11

 How was the author’s angle on pistis (πίστις) relevant for the original audience and the church today?
 Before Heb 11 the author implores Christians to persevere in the face of adversity and, have confidence in God, assuring them that His promises will be fulfilled (Heb 10:19–38).
 After Heb 11, the author revisits this theme, expressing the need to persevere and look to Jesus, “the founder and perfecter of our faith” (Heb 12:2).
 This wider scope shows us that “faith” is about holding fast to Jesus—no matter what.
 Even though God’s promises at times seem far off, we can be certain that their fulfillment awaits us at the end of life, despite difficult patches.